Androcentrism: The arts

 In 1985, a group of female artists from New York, the Guerrilla Girls, began to protest the under-representation of female artists.
 According to them, male artists and the male viewpoint continued to dominate the visual art world.
 In a 1989 poster (displayed on NYC buses) titled "Do women have to be naked to get into the Met.
 Museum?" they reported that less than 5% of the artists in the Modern Art sections of the Met Museum were women, but 85% of the nudes were female.

 Over 20 years later, women were still under-represented in the art world.
 In 2007, Jerry Saltz (journalist from the New York Times) criticized the Museum of Modern Art for undervaluing work by female artists.
 Of the 400 works of art he counted in the Museum of Modern Art, only 14 were by women (3.5%).
 Saltz also found a significant under-representation of female artists in the six other art institutions he studied.

+Piano keyboards have a set size based on the hand of an average male, causing women to be 50% more likely to be injured or in pain while playing the instrument.
+The standard keyboard size disadvantages 87% of female pianists.